Short Term Loan

 - If the loan is not repaid on or before the due date, a service block will be placed on your student account to withhold grades, transcripts and diploma.
 If your loan is past due, you will not be permitted to register for classes until the loan is paid in full.

-- Complete the application and submit it, along with a copy of your valid driver's license or state ID, via an encrypted email to firstname.lastname@example.org.
+- Complete the application and submit it using your UC student email account, along with a copy of your valid driver's license or state ID, to firstname.lastname@example.org.
 A copy of your driver's license or state ID is required.

 - Your application will be carefully reviewed by the Bursar's Office.
 If approved, you will be sent a promissory note via DocuSign, an eSignature platform.
 The promissory note must be signed and returned via DocuSign.